Residency Interview Tips to Land Your Dream Program

 Also, it’s good to review your own performance so that you can improve with each interview.

-Thank-you notes are not just a formality; they show your professionalism, remind interviewers of your strengths, and may boost your odds of getting an acceptance offer.
+Thank-you notes are not just a formality.
+They demonstrate your professionalism, remind interviewers of your strengths, and may boost your odds of getting an acceptance offer.

-What they should include: Reiterate your interest in the program and mention highlights about your discussion.
+Reiterate your interest in the program and mention highlights from your interview day.

 FAQs

-Adequate preparation and a strong sense of self-confidence can alleviate any stress around upcoming residency interviews.
+Interview preparation and a strong sense of self-confidence can boost your Match Week odds and alleviate interview stress.
 Part of your prep should be working with MedSchoolCoach experts.
 95% of our clients match into one of their top five choices for residency.

-You should become much more relaxed as the season plays out after you have a couple of interviews under your belt.
+You should become much more relaxed as the season plays out and you get a couple of interviews under your belt.
 It’s a fun and exciting time — remember to enjoy it.
 Good luck!

 Picture of Amar Mandalia, MD